angulardart/site-angulardart/src/angular/guide/template-syntax.md

 * The string is a fixed value that you can bake into the template.
 * This initial value never changes.

-You routinely initialize attributes this way in standard HTML, and it works just as well for directive and component property initialization.
+One-time string initialization is routine in standard HTML, and it works just as well for directive and component properties.
 The following example initializes the `prefix` property of the `HeroDetailComponent` to a fixed string, not a template expression.
 Angular sets it and forgets about it.